Hello fellow readers,

 There are subtilities on the topic inserted in what you see in movies, read in articles, and hear on radio.

 What I’ve mentioned in the first section of this post has been well covered by them.

-Sometime the reason for manipulation is because of curruption, sometime brainwash, sometime misinformation/uneducation of the presenters, sometime about personal ideals.
+Sometime the reason for manipulation is curruption, sometime brainwash, sometime misinformation/uneducation of the presenters, sometime about personal ideals.

 This contributes to the mystification and hysteria, the legions of paranoid citizens believing what they’ve seen in the multimedia.

 An average person isn’t well-informed on many subjects and doesn’t have the curiosity of fetching the information.
 Or worse, when researching a topic, the results of his research are manipulated.